jessepav/lacygoill-wiki-backup/vim/vim9.md

     1.225 seconds to run lambdas~
     0.566 seconds to run eval strings~

-Conclusion: always use lambdas, but make to write them inside `:def` functions.
+Conclusion: always use lambdas, but make sure to write them inside `:def` functions.

 ##
 ## The line number given in an error message looks wrong!